-Symptoms can be debilitating and unfortunately recurrence is common but anyone with gut issues, food sensitivities, autoimmune disorders and malabsorption symptoms (eg anemia) should be assessed for SIBO.
-Here's an important summary of this potentially devastating condition.
+Symptoms can be debilitating and unfortunately recurrence is common but anyone with gut issues, irritable bowel syndrome, food sensitivities, autoimmune disorders and malabsorption symptoms (e.g. anemia) should be assessed for SIBO.
+Here's an important summary of this frustrating condition.

 What are the symptoms and key indicators of SIBO?

 Bloating and gas